 Surrendering a Pet

-Loudoun County Animal Services (LCAS) knows that surrendering a pet is never an easy decision, and we hope that the following information will be helpful to you.
+Loudoun County Animal Services (LCAS) understands that surrendering a pet is never an easy decision, and we hope that the following information will be helpful to you.
 Please know that if you find you are no longer able to keep your pet, you have options.
+To learn more about alternatives to surrender, check out our Surrender Checklist

 To surrender your pet to LCAS, please note the following guidelines: